postnati/project_analytics_refactoring/README.md

   * Assets needed to support controller
 * Created simplified seed.rb to have some data to view when running the rails server
 * Simplified the routing structure to remove the concept of a parent Report Controller
-* Setup rspec with features using factory girl to generate database data
+* Setup RSpec with features using factory girl to generate database data
 * Refactored

 ### Todo